-- 1. For positions assigned to Forensic Biology (DNA), must meet the minimum education requirements for an analyst as described by the current Federal Bureau of Investigation's Quality Assurance Standards for Forensic DNA Testing Laboratories. - 2.
-For positions assigned to Chemical Analysis, course work must include 8 semester units of chemistry with lab and 8 units of organic chemistry with lab.
+- 1. For positions assigned to General Criminalistics (narcotics and chemical analysis, firearms), course work must include 8 semester units of chemistry with lab, 8 semester units of organic chemistry with lab, and 4 semester units of quantitative analysis with lab. - 21.
+For positions assigned to Forensic Biology (DNA), must meet the minimum education requirements for an analyst as described by the current Federal Bureau of Investigation's Quality Assurance Standards for Forensic DNA Testing Laboratories. course work must include the subject areas of forensic science, biochemistry, genetics, and molecular biology, or other subjects that provide a basic understanding of the foundation of forensic DNA analysis.
+Course work must include 9 (nine) cumulative semester hours or equivalent that cover the required subject areas.

+32. For positions assigned to Chemical Analysis, course work must include 8 semester units of chemistry with lab and 8 units of organic chemistry with lab.